 Welcome back to Flexibility Is Freedom!

-Is it just me, or does right now feel like the part of the movie where you’ve already watched enough to know the ending? (either that, or you need to run to the bathroom ????)
+Is it just me, or does it feel like the part of the movie where you've already watched enough to know the ending? (either that, or you need to run to the bathroom 🤣)

-Yeah, it feels like 2020 is almost over but we still have one more month to go…
+Yeah, 2020 is almost over but we still have one more month to go...

-In any case, the holidays are a time of celebration, gift-giving (including self-gifts ????), and spending time with your family (although, I think we’ve all spent more time with our fam, roommates, or significant other than we could have imagined this year).
+In any case, the holidays are a time of celebration, gift-giving (including self-gifts 🎁), and spending time with your family (although, I think we've all spent more time with our family, roommates, or significant other than we could have imagined this year).

 Overall, November was another excellent month, all things considered.